 - Simply combine the ingredients and let the slow cooker do all of the work while you get all of the credit for this super flavorful and kid-approved homemade cranberry sauce.

-- The orange cranberry sauce recipe is gluten-free, vegetarian, and vegan.
+- The recipe is gluten-free, vegetarian, and vegan.
 A lower sugar option is included below.

 - Zinfandel white wine - any sweet wine will work like a rose'